JeremyGrosser/ada-builder/README.md

 ## With dependencies not in the public Alire index

 The easiest way to do this is to write a shell script to be executed in the build environment.
-The following example shows how to build the pico_examples project with local copies of its dependencies.
+The following example shows how to build the pico_examples project with local copies of some of its dependencies.

 ### pico-build.sh
 ```shell